 Tianliao Moon World

-Tianlioa Moon World is an area full of badlands and mud volcano.
+Tianlioa Moon World is an area full of badlands and mud volcanoes.
 “Badlands is a type of dry terrain where softer sedimentary rocks and clay-rich soils have been extensively eroded by wind and water” (thank you Wikipedia).
 It looks a bit like the moon because some parts don’t have any vegetation.
 Just drive along the Provincial Highway No. 28, from Tianliao to Cishan, you’ll pass over 20 mud volcanoes.
 You can also stop at The Mudstone Geography Center (at the Scenic Area’s entrance) and do a small trek.
 It’s a must-stop if you’re planning a day trip from Kaohsiung.

 Built in 1763, Chaofeng Temple is dedicated to Guanyin, the goddess of mercy.
 Its magnificent gardens have a mountain hiking trail with several religious spots on the way.